cas-bioinf/covid19retrospective/data_description.md

 #### Basic quantities:

-- `patient` a unique ID of the patient
+- `patient_id` a unique ID of the patient (unique across all study sites)
-- `site` a unique string identifying a study site.
-Study sites will be pseudonymized to increase patient anonymity, so the string will not be interpretable
+- `hospital_id` a unique string identifying a study site.
+Study sites will be pseudonymized to increase patient anonymity, so the string will not be interpretable, but the IDs will be the same once more data arrives.
 - `age` age in years
+- `age_norm` normalized age
 - `sex` sex, `M` or `F`
-- `bmi` the body mass index at hospital admission
 - `outcome` final outcome of the patient, one of `Discharged`, `Hospitalized` (still hospitalized at the date of data collection), `Transferred` (when transferred to a different hospital) and `Death`.
 For most purposes `Transferred` can be considered as the same as `Hospitalized`
+- `last_record` day for which we have the last record for the patient, i.e. the date to which the `outcome` column refers (0 is the day of hospital admission)
 - `days_from_symptom_onset` number of days between symptom onset and hospitalization, "symptom onset" is defined as the day  the patient or their carer subjectively first noticed any symptoms associated with Covid-19.
 It might not be available and is not a very reliable marker, but is relevant to determine if the patient was treated very early in their disease or not.
+- `admitted_for_covid` whether the patient was originally admitted in relation to Covid diagnosis (for some patients the Covid diagnosis was discovered while treating something else)
+- `best_supportive_care_from` day when "best supportive care" was started.
+If the patient was determined to be too frail for some treatments (e.g. mechanical ventilation), this indicates the first day when treatment that would otherwise be chosen was avoided and best supportive care was initiated (0 is the day of hospital admission)
+- `discontinued_medication` discontinued any of the Covid medications due to adverse evetns?
+Boolean.

 #### Comorbidites:

-- `myocardial_infarction` - number of myocardial infarction events ever experienced by the patient.
-Integer, 0 means never had a myocardial infraction
+- `BMI` the body mass index at hospital admission
+- `ischemic_heart_disease`
-- `hypertension_drugs` - the number of different anti-hypertensive drugs the patient uses regularly as a rough measure of the severity of the hypertension condition.
+- `n_hypertension_drugs` - the number of different anti-hypertensive drugs the patient uses regularly as a rough measure of the severity of the hypertension condition.
 Integer 0 means either not diagnost or not treated for hypertension.
+- `has_hypertension_drugs` boolean equivalent to `n_hypertension_drugs > 0`
+- `heart_failure` boolean
+- `COPD` boolean, Chronic obstructive pulmonary disease
+- `asthma` boolean
+- `diabetes` boolean
+- `renal_disease` boolean
+- `liver_disease` boolean
+- `NYHA` New York Heart Association score for heart failure, if available or deducible from documentation (“NA” otherwise).
+The score has 4 levels:
+   * 1: No limitation of physical activity.
+Ordinary physical activity does not cause undue fatigue, palpitation, dyspnea
+   * 2: Slight limitation of physical activity.
+Comfortable at rest.
+Ordinary physical activity results in fatigue, palpitation, dyspnea.
+   * 3: Marked limitation of physical activity.
+Comfortable at rest.
+Less than ordinary activity causes fatigue, palpitation, or dyspnea.
+   * 4: Unable to carry on any physical activity without discomfort.
+Symptoms of heart failure at rest.
+If any physical activity is undertaken, discomfort increases.
+- `creatinin`  Concentration of creatinine in serum (μmol/L),
+- `pt_inr` Prothrombin time (Quick test) as International Normalized Ratio,
+- `albumin` Concentration of albumin in serum/plasma (g/l)
 - `smoking` - does the patient smoke?
 Boolean.